Immigration experts in Australia and NZ

 From 18 August 2025, international student visa applications in New Zealand will transition to Immigration Online’s enhanced ADEPT system, simplifying processes and improving user experience.

-New Zealand has introduced key updates to the Active Investor Plus Visa, including stricter limits on on-call investments and new flexibility for funding property development, creating clearer pathways for productive
+New Zealand has introduced key updates to the Active Investor Plus Visa, including stricter limits on on-call investments and new flexibility for funding property development, creating clearer pathways for productive economic engagement.

 From 3 November 2025, student visa holders in New Zealand can work up to 25 hours per week.
-Work rights will also extend to more short-term tertiary students, and a
+Work rights will also extend to more short-term tertiary students, and a new visa will be required to change providers or study levels.

 New AEWV wage thresholds will be introduced in August 2025.
 These changes will impact exemption criteria, maximum stay periods, and Green List application processes.